Metric Products with DIN Specification

 Pipe & Tube Fittings by DIN Specification - In general, the difference between tubes and pipes is in how they are specified.
 Tubes are generally specified by their outside diameter, and pipes are usually specified by their inside diameter.
 Fittings are the connectors (Elbows, Crosses, Tees, etc.), that are used to join segments together or to interface with them.

-Cable & Wire Rope Fittings by DIN Specification - Wire ropes and cables usually consist of groups of smaller wires twisted together as strands.
+Rigging (Cable & Wire) by DIN Specification - Rigging is the general term associated with the wires,chains, cables and fittings used to tie and lift heavy items.
+Wire ropes and cables usually consist of groups of smaller wires twisted together as strands.
 Larger diameters are generally referred to as wire ropes, and smaller diameters as cables.
-Wire rope and cable fittings include clips, sleeves, ferrules, and other hardware used to construct assemblies so they can be used for applications involving tension.
+Rigging fittings include clips, sleeves, ferrules, and other hardware used to construct assemblies so they can be used for applications involving tension.

 Industrial Hardware by DIN Specification - Industrial Hardware is another of the wide range of products sold to manufacturers along with fasteners.
 These items, which are often used with fasteners to assemble machinery and products, can vary from items as simple as O-Rings and Oil Seals, through grease fittings and grommets, to torsion springs and sprockets.